igankevich/subordination/doc/tutorial.md

 of sequential programme with each nested call to a procedure replaced with construction of a subordinate kernel and sending it to appropriate pipeline.
-The difference is that pipelines process kernels \em asynchronously, so procedure code is decomposed into \link asc::kernel::act() `act()`\endlink routine which constructs subordinates and \link asc::kernel::react(kernel*) `react()`\endlink routine which processes results they return.
+The difference is that pipelines process kernels \em asynchronously, so procedure code is decomposed into \link bsc::kernel::act() `act()`\endlink routine which constructs subordinates and \link bsc::kernel::react(kernel*) `react()`\endlink routine which processes results they return.

 \section api Developing distributed applications

 The first step is to decide which pipelines your programme needs.
 Most probably these are standard
-- \link asc::parallel_pipeline CPU pipeline\endlink,
+- \link bsc::parallel_pipeline CPU pipeline\endlink,
-- \link asc::io_pipeline I/O pipeline\endlink,
+- \link bsc::io_pipeline I/O pipeline\endlink,
-- \link asc::socket_pipeline NIC pipeline\endlink and
+- \link bsc::socket_pipeline NIC pipeline\endlink and
-- \link asc::timer_pipeline Timer pipeline\endlink (for periodic and
+- \link bsc::timer_pipeline Timer pipeline\endlink (for periodic and
   schedule-based execution of kernels).

-Standard pipelines for all devices except NIC are initialised in `factory/api.hh` header.
+Standard pipelines for all devices except NIC are initialised in `bscheduler/api.hh` header.
 To initialise NIC pipeline you need to tell it which pipeline is local and which one is remote.
 The following code snippet shows the usual way of doing this.

 \code{.cpp}
-#include <factory/api.hh>
+#include <bscheduler/api.hh>
 \endcode

-The second step is to subclass \link asc::kernel `kernel`\endlink and implement `act()` and `react()` member functions for each sequential stage of your programme and for parallel parts of each stage.
+The second step is to subclass \link bsc::kernel `kernel`\endlink and implement `act()` and `react()` member functions for each sequential stage of your programme and for parallel parts of each stage.